NielsLiisberg/Python-FastAPI-demo/readme.md

 ```
 odbcinst -j
 ```
-This shows the current configuration, that includes the configuration for your current IBM i - it is called ***LOCAL**
+This shows the current configuration.
+Notice that includes the configuration for your current IBM i - it is called `*LOCAL`

-Now with the bould in command isql it is possible to run a sql command:
+Now with the builtin command `isql` it is possible to run a sql command:

 ````